pkielblock/kotlin/README.md

-# kotlin
+# Kotlin
-Repo for Kotlin studies at university,
+** Repo for Kotlin studies at university,